The Shrewsbury Steam Special

 From Scarborough, Seamer, Malton, York, Church Fenton, Wakefield Kirkgate, Brighouse and Hebden Bridge.

-We expect to depart, diesel hauled, around 0630 from Scarborough (0730 York) and make our way to Crewe from where steam takes over for a nostalgic circular tour through Chester to Shrewsbury.
-After a break of around three hours we return steam hauled to Crewe and diesel from Crewe to Scarborough.
+We expect to depart, diesel hauled, around 0630 from Scarborough (0730 York) and make our way to Crewe where steam takes over for a nostalgic circular tour through Chester and along the Welsh borders, with stunning scenery all the way to Shrewsbury.
+After a break of around three hours we return steam hauled along the more direct route through Whitchurch to Crewe and then diesel from Crewe to Scarborough.
 Please note that this train, being part steam hauled is operated with Premier first class coaches.
 Arrival back into Scarborough should be around 2230 (York 2130).

 Premier Dining passengers will be served a full English breakfast with complimentary Buck's Fizz plus elevenses or light lunch (depending on finalised timings), on the outward journey.
 A delicious four course evening dinner preceded by canapés and Champagne will be served on the return journey.

-Premier First Class passengers will be served pastries on the outward leg and a savoury of the day followed by cake will be served on the return journey.
-To accompany this there will be a complimentary service of tea and coffee.
+Premier First Class passengers will be served a breakfast bap followed by a selection of Tulip muffins on the outward journey and a savoury refreshment box followed by the cake of the day on the return journey.
+To accompany this, there will be a complimentary service of tea and coffee for both legs of the journey.

 Standard and First Class passengers will have access to a buffet for the purchase of tea, coffee and light refreshments.You are also welcome to bring your own refreshments or indeed a tasty picnic to enjoy as the countryside passes by!